loiskilberg/FinalProject/source/03_testPrinting.rst

 #.
 For the *Paper Source*, select where you will be feeding the paper from.
 We typically use either **Paper Cassette 1** or **Rear Paper Feed Slot**.

 #.
 Select a *Paper Type*.
-For the test printout, it doesn't matter much.
-We usually select **Premium Photo Paper Semi-Gloss" or anything that looks like it will save ink.
+For the test printout, it doesn't matter.
+We usually select **Premium Photo Paper Semi-Gloss** or anything that looks like it will save ink.

 #.
 Set the *Quality* to **Standard** for the test printout to save ink.